Boy George: Sexuality

 In the 1980s, much was made of Boy George's androgynous appearance, and there was speculation about his sexuality.
-When asked by Joan Rivers in an interview on her show in 1983, "Do you prefer men or women?", Boy George replied, "Oh both."
+When asked by Joan Rivers in an interview on her show in 1983, "Do you prefer men or women?", Boy George replied, "Oh, both."
 In 1985, Barbara Walters asked him about his sexual orientation, to which Boy George stated that he was bisexual and had various girlfriends and boyfriends in the past.
 He gave a famous, oft-quoted response to interviewer Russell Harty that he preferred "a nice cup of tea" to sex.

-In his 1995 autobiography Take It Like a Man, Boy George stated that he was in fact gay, not bisexual, and that he had had secret relationships with punk rock singer Kirk Brandon and Culture Club drummer Jon Moss.
+In his 1995 autobiography Take It Like a Man, Boy George stated that he was, in fact, not bisexual and that he had had secret relationships with punk rock singer Kirk Brandon and Culture Club drummer Jon Moss.
 He asserted that many of the songs he wrote for Culture Club were about his relationship with Moss.
 In the 2008 documentary Living with Boy George, he talked about his first realisation he was gay, when he first told his parents, and why men fall in love with one another as well as with women.
 As two of the biggest androgynous stars in music, Boy George and Annie Lennox appeared on the cover of Smash Hits magazine in December 1983, followed by the cover of Newsweek magazine in January 1984.

+Spirituality

+In 2013, Boy George credited his practice of Nichiren Buddhism and chanting Namu Myōhō Renge Kyō for his newfound spiritual strength to remain sober.
+Boy George has said: "I'm Catholic in my complications and Buddhist in my aspirations."

-Drug abuse and legal troubles
+Drug abuse and legal issues

 By the late 1980s, Boy George had been struggling with heroin addiction for several years.
 He attempted to perform concerts while under its influence.
 Addictions to other drugs soon followed.
 Determined to save Boy George's life, his younger brother David made an appearance on UK national television and discussed Boy George's drug habit, which Boy George had been publicly denying at that time.
 In 1986, Boy George was arrested for heroin possession as part of "Operation Culture".

 In 1986, keyboardist Michael Rudetsky, who co-wrote the song "Sexuality" on Culture Club's From Luxury to Heartache album, was found dead of a heroin overdose in Boy George's London home.
 Boy George's friend Mark Vaultier died after an overdose of methadone and Valium at a party.
 In December 1986, another friend, Mark Golding, died of an overdose, with Scotland Yard police stating there was no suggestion of foul play.
 During this period Boy George decided to seek treatment for his addiction.

-In 1995, Kirk Brandon sued Boy George for libel, claiming that Boy George mentioned a love affair between them in Boy George's autobiography, Take It Like a Man.
-Boy George won the court case and Brandon was ordered to pay £200,000 to Virgin Records, EMI Virgin Music and the book publisher in costs.
-Brandon declared himself bankrupt, which resulted in Boy George paying over £20,000 in legal fees.